Cogenhoe: History

-In prehistory, the Nene valley was a system of braided channels with Neolithic and later, Bronze Age humans living in around the area.
+In prehistory, the Nene valley was a system of braided channels with Neolithic and later, Bronze Age humans living in and around the area.
 The main evidence from these periods is the many flint tools which have been found including arrow heads, scrapers, boring tools and an axe-head.
 On top of the hill towards Cogenhoe Firs, and almost halfway between Cogenhoe and Whiston (the nearest hamlet), one group of people were actively engaged in making these tools and possibly trading them.

 Their little settlement looked north and down into the river valley where, over many years, they constructed a barrow cemetery of at least six large mounds, each presumably containing at least one grave of an important member of the community.
 Only one of these mounds has survived the plough and is now a Scheduled Ancient Monument and can be seen from the footpath to Earls Barton.

 There were a number of Iron Age settlements in the Parish including one in Short Lane.
 A later settlement took root on the south side of Cogenhoe Firs and developed into an important Romano-British settlement which lasted for several hundred years.
 Apart from a villa with mosaic floors, there were many other buildings with a variety of uses.
 Iron slag suggests that they had learned to use the local ores for smelting and other materials included copper alloy and glass were also used.
 A large number of bronze coins were found over the years and a grave with a small child was discovered in 1959.
 The body had been buried with two small pewter dishes beside it.

 Another Romano-British villa was built on the southern rim of the valley and east of Whiston.
 Still to be excavated, this villa had glass windows and other high status building materials.
 In Cogenhoe village, north of Station Road, a number of skeletons from the Romano-British period have been found.
 One group of three included two children and an adult with a snake's head bracelet on their wrist.
 Another, decapitated skeleton was found with its head lying between its legs.
 Yet another skeleton, also decapitated was left to lie in peace in one of the gardens off Station Road and is still there to this day.
 One of the front gardens in Corn Kiln Close is home to the Roman corn drying kiln that lies preserved there and which gives the Close its name.
 When the E-shaped kiln was excavated in the early 1960s, a variety of finds included animal bones, antlers, quern stones (for grinding corn), a bronze brooch, a buckle and numerous coins were found.
 There were even carbonised grains of corn left by the Roman farmer.